 Convergence and Divergence with American Modernism explores the ways in which work by self-taught artists in this period both converged with and diverged from American Modernist movements.
 Alignments in style and subject matter led to exhibitions that integrated self-taught artists’ work with that of their trained peers, as in the Museum of Modern Art’s 1943 exhibition Realists and Magic Realists, which for example featured work by both the self-taught Patrick Sullivan and the highly-trained Ben Shahn.
 Gatecrashers will likewise display the work of self-taught artists Horace Pippin and Cleo Crawford alongside the academically-trained modernists Archibald Motley and Claude Clark.
 All four were Black artists who achieved recognition in the pluralistic atmosphere of the period.
 In the years that followed, however, the enthusiasm for Abstract Expressionism would largely rebuff both the diverse forms of modernism and representational approach that had characterized the interwar period.

-Gatecrashers: The Rise of the Self-Taught Artist in America is organized by the High Museum of Art and curated by Katherine Jentleson, the High Museum of Art’s Curator of Folk and Self-Taught Art.
+The exhibition is organized by the High Museum of Art and curated by Katherine Jentleson, the High Museum of Art’s Curator of Folk and Self-Taught Art.